 If you’re caught repeatedly and found guilty in legal proceedings, you could be subject to criminal penalties including a $250,000 fine and up to five years in prison.

-Torrenting Laws In the United Kingdom
+Torrenting Laws in the United Kingdom

 Torrenting copyrighted material is illegal in the UK.
 In 2010, the UK government passed the Digital Economy Act to help curb illegal torrenting.